bhawinjasper/pythonProject/README.md

-project using mediapipe and detecting  hand after detection . gives voice command for particular condition
+project using mediapipe and detecting  hand after detection . gives voice command for particular condition.